sanderbaas/rainalarm/README.md

 # Rain Alarm

-Rain Alarm is an app for Firefox OS and Android (maybe more in the future) with which precipitation forecasts are visualized in a graph.
+Rain Alarm is a Cordova-based app for Android (maybe more in the future) with which precipitation forecasts are visualized in a graph.
 For now only locations in The Netherlands are covered via open-data of Buienradar.
 Forecasts of the next two hours are displayed in five-minute intervals.

 It is possible to search a certain location by address, through Nominatim and save it.
 You can save multiple locations and switch between them.
 You can also use your current location.
 The forecasts can also be based on your current location, then it is important that the app has access to your location.